Ruth Alderman Schlossberg

 • Co-author, “Intergovernmental Cooperation,” Chapter 8, Volume IV, Illinois Municipal Law: Annexation Zoning and Regulatory Authority, Illinois Institute for Continuing Legal Education, 2012

 • Speaker, “You’ve Been Elected!
-Now What Do You Do,” Illinois Municipal League annual conference, Chicago, Sept.
-2011 (view video))
+Now What Do You Do,” Illinois Municipal League annual conference, Chicago, September 2011 (view video)

 • Speaker, “2011 Newly Elected Officials Workshop,” Illinois Municipal League workshops in Joliet, Normal, and Schaumburg, Illinois, June 2011